 "The term 'plug' is very misleading - it makes it sound solid, like a cork," says Rachel.
 "In truth, while the mucus can sometimes be quite thick, opaque and sticky, more often it is like raw egg-white.

 "It is very slimy and difficult to clean away with tissue.
-As the cervix softens more and more, it starts to pull up a little and this can cause a little blood to be lost (this is quite normal) and so the mucus is then mixed with that.
-So anything from an opaque, thick, sticky vaginal loss through to a slippery, clear slimy mucus streaked with blood is quite normal."
+As the cervix softens more and more, it starts to pull up a little and this can cause a little blood to be lost (this is quite normal) and so the mucus is then mixed with that."

 What should you do when you lose it?

 Don't panic!
-Just because you've lost the mucus plug doesn't mean your baby is on the way.
+Just because you've lost the mucus plug doesn't mean your baby's arrival is imminent.

 However, she adds, "There are certain things you can do to prepare yourself for the baby's arrival.
 It is sensible to start getting extra rest and some early nights so that, as soon as labour does start you are not exhausted.